EthanQuist/beginner_tutorials/README.md

 ```

 ## Dependencies
+This entire code is depenent on the correct installation of ROS KINETIC - it is the Kinetic version of ROS and may cause errors if another version of ROS is installed on your system.

 The Publisher/Subscriber code is dependent of ROS's standard messages, ROS's C++ libraries, and ROS's python libraries.
 In the above section about building this code those libraries should naturally be include if all steps were followed correctly.

 ## Assumptions